 Pam became the sexiest babe on the screen with her roles in Grindhouse classics like: The Arena (1971), The Big Bird Cage (1972), Black Mama White Mama (1972), The Twilight People (1971), Scream Blacula Scream (1973), Coffy (1973), Foxy Brown (1974), Bucktown (1975), Sheba Baby (1974) and Friday Foster (1976).
 Pam also became a respected figure for feminist groups and the black community during this time.
 She remains to this day an immortal symbol of the Blaxploitation film genre.

 Since that time, she has had roles in many motion pictures, including "Fort Apache, The Bronx," "Something Wicked This Way Comes," "Above the Law," "Bill and Ted's Bogus Journey" and "Posse."
-She most recently appeared in "Original Gangstas" and this summer's "Escape from L.A."
+She most recently appeared in "Original Gangstas" and "Escape from L.A."
 She has made many appearances on television series such as "The Fresh Prince of Bel-Air," "In Living Color" and "The Cosby Show," among others.
 Her theater credits include Sam Shepard's "Fool for Love," which earned her an NAACP Image Award in 1986.
 In 1997, Pam got the lead role in Quentin Tarantino's crime caper film Jackie Brown based on the Elmore Leonard novel Rum Punch.
 Pam was back and hotter than ever.
 Her performance in the film showed just how great she really is.
 Pam can do it all!